mca91/ITEWR_DC_Course/chapter2.md

 The null hypothesis is no heteroskedasticity.

 An R implementation can be found in the package `lmtest`.
 The function is named `bptest`.
-It uses regressors from the original regression by default.
+By default, regressors from the original regression are used.

 *** =pre_exercise_code
 ```{r}